Finding the Best Mutual Funds By Eliminating the Worst

 - Ignore Short Performance History: This should be a no-brainer.
 Short-term performance, what I will define as less than 3 years, does not give any indication of the quality of a mutual fund.
 We all know that past performance is no guarantee of future results but if a fund's inception date is just one or two years ago, you won't have enough history to make a decision about buying the fund.
 For example, if the fund has a 2-year history and the past two years has been a bull market, there is no indication how that fund might perform in a bear market.
-However, the standards for my top 10 list are higher: I eliminated all funds with less than a 10-year performance history.
+However, the standards for this list are higher: I eliminated all funds with less than a 10-year performance history.
 The reasoning here is that the average full-market cycle (a period that includes both a bull market and a bear market) is 5 to 7 years.
 It is much more preferable to have a fund with the best 10-year performance than a fund with the best 5-year performance.

 - Don't Buy Actively-Managed Funds With Brief Manager Tenure: The reasoning on this negative quality is similar to the short performance history.
 If you find a fund that looks good in every way but the fund manager has only been at the helm for 6 months, you have no indication that the manager will continue in the same way as the previous manager.
 Therefore the best funds, especially actively-managed funds, will have a long manager tenure, ideally more than 5 years.